ErlantzCalvo/BitcoinStatus/README.md

 </p>

 # Comfort
 As well as the application has been made to check the bitcoin status off and on, the application stays open in the OS tray system until the user closes it.
+For a more comfortable use, the application can be shown and hidden pressing ```Ctrl+B```

 <p align="center">